 The Sense of Culture in the Universe of Shared Creativity

-The foundation is called ‘bunka’, which means ‘culture’ in Japanese.
+The foundation established in 2013 is called ‘bunka’, which means ‘culture’ in Japanese.
 With the name, the cultural nature of the foundation is established, and the link with Japanese culture is enhanced, mainly that its founders have cultivated over the years following a trip in 1990 to the country that has most marked its architecture and its relationship with the landscape.
 As their roots drink from the beauty of the landscape of La Garrotxa, it is the sensitivity and respect for Japanese nature that has given them wings, confirming something that, until then, they might have only intuited: that the landscape can be transversal and transcendental.
 From then on, every space becomes a landscape.

 If we look for the etymology of the word ‘bunka’ in Japanese, we will see that it is composed of two kanjis: 文化.文 (bun) means ‘prayer’ and ‘art’, and 化 (ka) means ‘change’.
 It could be a beautiful script for a constantly changing world.
 As Rafael, Carme and Ramon point out in several interviews.
 We are in an era of complexity and uncertainty.
 Faced with the instability of change, we can respond creatively by observing what is essential.